Year 7 Admissions FAQs

 Q. I would like to apply for a place at the Academy for my child, what do I have to do?

-Q. Where can I get the CAF?
+Q. Where can I get the online application form from?

 A. No, only the local authority is aware of the applicant’s preferences, the Academy considers all applicants under the published admissions criteria.